Introduction to Information Science

 Table of Contents

-David Bawden is Professor of Information Science at City University London, editor of Journal of Documentation, and a council member of Aslib.
-He is author of over 150 books, chapters, papers and published presentations.
+David Bawden is Professor of Information Science at City, University of London, and editor of Journal of Documentation, and has published extensively in library and information science.